xxao/linque/README.md

 ### .intersect(items, key)
 Produces new sequence of shared unique items from current sequence and given items by using default comparer or selected item's key.
 This call does not evaluate current sequence.
+This functionality is also available as a *linque.intersect(sequence, items, key)* utility function.

 ```python
 data1 = ((0, 1), (0, 1), (0, 2), (1, 2))